 Early Origins of the Irlay family

-Another 209 words (15 lines of text) covering the years 127 and 1273 are included under the topic Early Irlay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Irlay research.
+Another 105 words (8 lines of text) covering the years 127 and 1273 are included under the topic Early Irlay History in all our PDF Extended History products and printed products wherever possible.

 Irlay Spelling Variations